JakeTrans/TesseractOCRPlugin/README.md

 (Please note I've done this to make things work better for cross platform , I've kept a branch with the Accord Version)

-This is a implemention of Charles Weld's Tesseract dot.net wrapper https://github.com/charlesw/tesseract along with the  to Emgu CV create a OCR engine with automated image enhancement.
+This is a implemention of Charles Weld's Tesseract dot.net wrapper https://github.com/charlesw/tesseract along with Emgu CV create a OCR engine with automated image enhancement.